AdobeDocs/experience-platform.en/help/access-control/flac/api/getting-started.md

 title: Getting Started with the Attribute-Based Access Control
 description: The Attribute-Based Access Control allows you to programmatically manage roles and policies within Adobe Experience Platform.
 Follow this guide to learn how to perform key operations using the API.
 ---
-# Getting started with the Attribute-Based Access Control
+# Getting started with the attribute-based access control

-This developer guide provides steps to help you use the Attribute-Based Access Control to manage roles, products, permission categories, and permission sets in Adobe Experience Platform, and includes sample API calls for performing various operations.
+This developer guide provides steps to help you use the attribute-based access control to manage roles, products, permission categories, and permission sets in Adobe Experience Platform, and includes sample API calls for performing various operations.

 ## Reading sample API calls